Netcracker/KubeMarine/documentation/Troubleshooting.md

 If everything is done correctly, all of your etcd customizations persist among Kubernetes upgrades.

-### Kubernetes image repository does not change during upgrade
+### Kubernetes Image Repository Does Not Change During Upgrade

 **Symptoms**: You expect Kubernetes to use a new repository during and after an upgrade, but Kubernetes keeps using the old image repository.
 Kubernetes may fail to find images and the upgrade fails.